top of page

 Katinka Blackford Newman

-Katinka is a London based qualified life coach specialising in mental fitness.
-She can provide strictly non-medical coaching for people withdrawing from psychiatric drugs, their families and people navigating life post psychiatry.
-She is also a health journalist, author and BBC trained documentary film-maker.
+Katinka is founder and CEO of Antidepressant Risks.
+She is a London based qualified life coach specialising in mental fitness as well as a journalist, published author and BBC trained documentary film-maker.
 Her interest in this subject began in 2012 when she nearly lost her life because of an adverse reaction to an antidepressant.
 She was hospitalised and prescribed more drugs which made her extremely ill.

 After a year she was lucky to be taken off all the drugs and made a full recovery.